SportsReiter12/Data-Science/Video Game Capstone Project/README.md

 While I do not know how the features impact the model (positively or negatively), the ones that stand out the most include Critic Score, Critic Count and User Count as well as the words "mw," "super" and "mario."

 After being filtered by the median, the model for North American Sales did far worse with R^2 close to 0.16 and RMSE around 1.51.
-The Relative Error plot below gives a clearer picture of how far off Test and Prediction could be.
+The Relative Error plot below gives a clearer picture of how far off the test and prediction data could be.

 <img src="https://user-images.githubusercontent.com/37318222/54468849-2416b580-474e-11e9-9e9d-24949604e747.png" height="700" width="780">

 So what feature makes such a big difference?
-It is the extreme values in User Count.
+It might be the extreme values in User Count.

 <img src="https://user-images.githubusercontent.com/37318222/54468890-735ce600-474e-11e9-9df8-2e40b1c9c62e.png" height="700" width="780">

-Having games with such massive differences in User Count was a consistent issue for most of these models when it came to Test vs. Prediction.
+Having games with such massive differences in User Count was a consistent issue for most of these models when it came to test vs. prediction.

 For European Sales, R^2 was around 0.38 with an RMSE close to 0.93 and similar important features compared to the previous models.